 In what form can I enter the Roman numerals?

-You can use the Unicode character for Roman numerals or the Basic Latin substitutes, the latter in both upper and lower case.
+You can use the Unicode character for Roman numerals or the standard Latin substitutes, the latter in both upper and lower case.

 Will a number like “ⅮⅭⅭⅬⅡⅤ” work?